robfatland/ops/chemistry/README.md

 water.
 Of course as you add salt you could tip out some of the solution to keep the volume of the solution constant.
 Since you are adding in pure salt and tipping out water-with-salt-dissolved the salt is winning and the concentration of salt increases.
 Let's restate this idea of concentration using more words.
-First take a deep breath; then read aloud if possible...
+First take a deep breath; then read (aloud if possible) the following two paragraphs...

 Moles of something (say methane) per liters of something else (say kerosene) is molar concentration, also called molarity.
 We might say that moles of sodium hydroxide per liter of water is another measure of molarity.
-Moles per liter is sometimes abbreviated as mol/L or the more confusing molL-1 which unpacks as moles = mol and liters = L and 'raised to the -1' means you put it in the denominator so you get moles divided by liters.
-So ten moles of some solute -- some *thing* -- in 20 liters of some solvent -- some *liquidy thing* -- would be 0.5 molar concentration or 0.5 moles per liter.
+Moles per liter is abbreviated with a capital **M**.
+Sometimes molar concentration is abbreviated as **mol/L** or the more confusing **molL-1** which unpacks as moles = mol and liters = L and 'raised to the -1' means you put it in the denominator so you get moles divided by liters.
+So ten moles of some solute -- some *thing* -- in 20 liters of some solvent -- some *liquidy thing* -- would be 0.5 molar concentration or 0.5 moles per liter or 0.5mol/L or 0.5molL-1 or 0.5M.

 What is the molarity of water dissolved in water?
 This is a ludicrous question but let's think about it.